AlandSailingRobots/sailingrobot/Documentation/Canbus Messages Information.md

 (Further documentation exist in the CanbusMessageHandler.h file)

 * The CANFrameReciever class does now have an automatic logging system, so if the last byte of a CanMsg is not zero, it will automatically log this bytes error before sending it further.

+* Further documentation can be found in the [CanBusCommon Library](https://github.com/AlandSailingRobots/CanBusCommon).